controlflow/resharper-gotoword/README.md

 ReSharper Go to Word plugin
 ---------------------------

-This plugin allows you to utilize the power of R# caches and occurances browsing UI capabilities (with various groupings and previews) for simple textual search.
+This plugin allows you to utilize the power of R# caches and find results browser UI capabilities (various groupings and previews) for simple textual search.

 #### Features

+* Search whole solution for textual occurances in any types of files
+* Case sensitive or insensitive search, powered by R# caches
+* Standard R# "find results" dialog with grouping and previews
 ![occurances](/Content/occurances.png)

 #### Installation